spth/llvm-cbe/README.md

 - that has a trustable suite of tests which directly feed llvm-cbe with deterministic LLVM bitcode (instead of relying on clang code generation, as JuliaComputing/llvm-cbe does).
 - that don't require compromises on code cleanliness.

+spth's goal is to have a backend that can output C code used by various C compilers, in partiuclar SDCC (the original C backend tends to output too much GCC/clang/MSVC-specific stuff where stadnard C could be used).
+The output should be ISO C99, and optionally be able to use ISO C11 features, where available.

 INSTALLATION INSTRUCTIONS
 =========================